elfelixnavidad/hackernews-crawler/README.md

 Job Flow:
 1. Pull list of all stories from hn endpoint: https://hacker-news.firebaseio.com/v0/newstories.json?print=pretty
 2. Traverse comment tree for each comment within a story and save to a TSV with the story_id as the filename.
-3. Flatten all comment TSVs into one within the snapshots folder.
+3. Flatten all comment TSVs into one TSV within the snapshots folder.
+4. Apply embedding to comment text via SentenceTransformer package.
-4. Upload snapshot to S3.
+5. Upload snapshot & embeddings to S3.

 First Run:
 1. git clone https://github.com/elfelixnavidad/hackernews-crawler.git